The 20 Best Easter Movies to Watch This Year

 The best Easter movies

-If you’re looking to relax after a busy Sunday morning at church or with family, turn on one of the best Easter movies and snuggle up on the couch.
+Easter Sunday is going to be a little different this year with churches closed and families staying at home.
+But, that makes for the perfect opportunity to cozy up on the couch and have a movie marathon.
+Take a look at our Easter movie picks from some inspiration.
 Bonus, the Easter Bunny probably brought you candy and sweets that you can use for movie snacks.
 If none of these spark your interest, try these movies from your childhood that your kids will love.

 Peter Rabbit is one of the best Easter movies to watch with your family (especially if you have little kiddos).
 It’s a fun take on the classic children’s book, Peter Rabbit.
 The little rabbit (voiced by James Cordon), known for getting in trouble, tries to win over his neighbor, Bea and win back the Manor House from his enemy Mr. McGregor.
 The animation is done really well and the rabbits and animals fit right in with the real actors and scenery.